72 Cm To Inches And Feet

 Origins of the Metric System

 The metric system emerged during the French Revolution in the late 18th century, driven by the need for a uniform and rational system of measurement.
-The system was based on the meter, defined as one ten-millionth of the distance from the equator to the North Pole along a meridian.
+In practice, the system was based on the meter, defined as one ten-millionth of the distance from the equator to the North Pole along a meridian.
 This revolutionary system was designed to be universally accessible and easy to use, based on powers of ten.

 Development of the Imperial System